Texas State University

 Article VIII - Voting

-· Votes must pass by at least quorum and a vote only counts as valid if the voting member is present, or has provided sufficient notification of his/her vote on a matter through electronic mail to the Chair or Secretary.
+• Votes must pass a quorum and a vote only counts as valid if the voting member is present or has provided sufficient notification of his/her vote on a matter through electronic mail to the Chair or Secretary.

-• University Students, Faculty, Staff, Alumni or members of the community of the City of San Marcos, Texas may apply for funding by going to the website http: www.txstate.edu/esc and filling out an application.
+• University Students, Faculty, Staff, Alumni or members of the community of the City of San Marcos, Texas may apply for funding by going to the website http: www.txstate.edu/esc and filling out an application request.

 • The application will be reviewed by the Committee, discussed with the applicant, revised if any changes seem necessary, and then voted upon for approval.